This post is also available in: Spanish

 The Second Vatican Council calls the Eucharist the “Source and Summit” of the Christian life.
 Yet we must keep in mind that the same council makes clear that the Eucharist is not the sum total of the Christian life.

 Indeed, the Eucharist, and all the sacraments, are memorials of a dramatic act of mercy that occurred not in the serene majesty of the temple liturgy, but in history, amidst the hustle and bustle of everyday life.

-Let’s pause for a moment to recall the reason for the Year of Mercy and the meaning of the Ultimate Work of Mercy.
+Let’s pause for a moment to recall the reason for the meaning of the Ultimate Work of Mercy.
 The first members of the human race had renounced their freedom and dignity as sons and daughters of God and had fallen into bondage to a tyrannical master.
 Suffering and death were the fruit of this slavery.
 The price to redeem themselves from this miserable situation was beyond their means.
 So in bondage they stayed, forging heavier chains for themselves with every passing generation.

 Until, that is, the God of Justice manifested Himself as the Father of Mercy.
 Justice renders to each their due and calls each to assume responsibility for themselves.
 Mercy goes beyond the issue of who is responsible.
 Mercy is simply love’s response to suffering.
 So the Father of Mercy, to relieve our suffering, sent his Eternal Son to be made flesh by the power of the Holy Spirit.
 God the Son, by nature incapable of suffering, became vulnerable for us.
 He bound the strong man who had tyrannized the human race and paid the debt that the human race hadn’t been able to cover.
 His rescue mission succeeded at the cost of his life.